willgraham0/signal_processing/README.md

 wave signal of length 100.
 We showed that if we transform this signal using the Fourier basis we get no coefficients that are equal to zero.
-This means that all the independent vectors that make up the Fourier basis are needed to fully represent the signal, namely, we cannot losslessly compress the signal.
+This means that all the independent vectors that make up the Fourier basis are needed to fully represent the signal - we cannot losslessly compress the signal.

 If we set the least contributing vectors to zero (the vectors that have the smallest coefficients), transmit the other coefficients and their